Course Information

 Please do your best to have your textbook by the first day of the course.

 The following textbooks are required.
 A limited supply of textbooks is available for purchase at the Language Center on select days, as well as on the first day of in-person courses.
-Please contact the office to arrange purchase and pick-up.
+Please contact the office in advance to arrange purchase and pick-up times if picking up before the first day of an in-person course.

 You may also purchase your book in advance from an outside vendor.
 Either a digital or print textbook is fine.